Chiefs' backups rally for 33-21 preseason win over Packers

-Their only real starter to play, Harrison Butker, was perfect on four field-goal attempts.

-"We've got a lot of depth, especially at wide receiver, tight end and running back.
-Those guys are starters on other teams," Henne said, "and they showed it out there today."
+The Chiefs' Byron Pringle, an undrafted free agent who's had a strong preseason, caught four passes for 122 yards before leaving early in the second half with a hamstring injury.

 DeShone Kizer started for Green Bay and was 5 of 7 for 57 yards with a touchdown and a pick.
-The 2017 second-round draft choice of the Browns, Kizer is expected to back up Aaron Rodgers after the trade of erstwhile backup Brett Hundley to the Seahawks earlier this week.
+A 2017 second-round draft choice of the Browns, Kizer is expected to back up Aaron Rodgers after this week's trade of erstwhile backup Brett Hundley to the Seahawks.

-"The quarterback focus was to get DeShone two series.
-Obviously he had the high throw on the first series," McCarthy said.
-"We definitely accomplished that and it'll be a good tape to evaluate."

-The Packers actually jumped to a 21-10 lead, but the Chiefs began to force turnovers against third-string quarterback Tim Boyle.
-McGloin and Litton were able to lead scoring drives, and Dorleant's pick-6 early in the fourth quarter put an exclamation mark on their comeback victory.
+Aaron Jones, who will begin the season serving a two-game suspension, ran for 34 yards and a touchdown as the Packers built a 21-10 lead.
+But the Chiefs' third-string offense moved the ball at will, and Dorleant's pick-6 early in the fourth quarter put an exclamation mark on their comeback.

-"It's a huge confidence boost," Watts said, "having a bunch of young guys making plays out there, our first year, getting out there and showing what we can do and contribute to this team."

 TRADE NEWS